 In 1989 H.Hogarth opened a shop opposite selling gifts, this evolved over the years to a shop selling silver jewellery & watches by many leading contemporary & classic brands.
 Graeme's wife, Helen, joined the business following the birth of Laura in 1993 & Sam in 1996, she now manages the Silver Shop.

-H.Hogarth Jewellers on Branthwaite Brow has seen a lot of changes over the years.
+The H.Hogarth Gold Shop on Branthwaite Brow has seen a lot of changes over the years.
 2010 saw the most recent improvements with a fresh new look to match the Silver Shop opposite.
 The Ring Lounge provides both the privacy and luxurious surroundings to reflect the service provided from our expert staff.